Carlos Correa Player Props: Twins vs. Marlins

 Carlos Correa At The Plate (2022)

-- Among qualifying hitters last season, he ranked 20th in batting average, while his on-base percentage ranked 20th and he was 31st in slugging.
+- Among qualified hitters in baseball last year, his batting average ranked 20th, his on-base percentage ranked 20th, and he was 31st in the league in slugging.

 - Correa picked up at least one hit 98 times last year in 136 games played (72.1%), including multiple hits on 41 occasions (30.1%).

-- Correa picked up an RBI in 43 games last year out of 136 (31.6%), including multiple RBIs in 12.5% of those games (17 times) and three or more RBIs on three occasions..
+- Correa drove in a run in 43 of 136 games last year, with multiple RBIs in 17 of them.
+He drove in three or more runs in three games.

 - He came around to score 57 times in 136 games (41.9%) last season, including 13 occasions when he scored more than once (9.6%).